Victor Fung (businessman)

-Victor Fung Kwok-king (馮國經; sometimes Victor K. Fung; born 16 October 1945, Hong Kong) is the Group Chairman of Li & Fung group of companies.
+Victor Fung Kwok-king (馮國經 (fung^{4} gwok^{3} ging^{1}); sometimes Victor K. Fung; born 16 October 1945) is the Group Chairman of Li & Fung group of companies.
 Together with his brother William, he owns a controlling stake of 32% in the business, which was founded by his grandfather.

 He has held a number of public and other offices, including chairman of the Airport Authority Hong Kong, Hong Kong University Council and the Greater Pearl River Delta Business Council.
-The University of Hong Kong conferred an honorary Doctor of Laws degree on him in 1997, declaring "Our community has no dearth of captains of commerce; in Dr Victor Fung Kwok King we have a veritable admiral or five-stargeneral of commerce and entrepreneurship."
+The University of Hong Kong conferred an honorary Doctor of Laws degree on him in 1997, declaring "Our community has no dearth of captains of commerce; in Dr Victor Fung Kwok-king we have a veritable admiral or five-stargeneral of commerce and entrepreneurship."

 Education

 Fung has Bachelor of Science and Master of Science degrees in electrical engineering from MIT.
 After earning a PhD in business economics from Harvard Business School, he stayed there as a professor of finance.
 For his early education, he enrolled in King George V School in Hong Kong.

 Fung was the eldest son of Fung Hon Chu and his mother, Lee Pui Yiu, was a prominent member of the Western District Women's Welfare Association.
 Fung was the third generation of the Fung family in the Li & Fung Group.
 He attended the Primary Section of Ling Fung Secondary School in Happy Valley (he entered Primary One in 1951, which was opened in 1951) and graduated from King George V School (Secondary Section) in 1962.
 He passed the University of London Entrance Examination in 1962, obtaining a distinction in six out of nine subjects and a good grade in three subjects; he went to the Massachusetts Institute of Technology from the same year onwards for a Bachelor's Degree in Industrial Management, and obtained a Master's Degree in Electrical Engineering in 1966.
 In 1966, he obtained a Master's degree in Electrical Engineering.
 In 1970, he obtained a PhD in Business Economics from Harvard University, where he was a professor, and returned to Hong Kong in 1974 to join the family-owned Li & Fung Group.
-He is currently the Chairman of the Fung Group.
-Fung and his brother, Fung Kwok Lun, hold 70% of the shares of Li & Fung.